 The Forbidden City as well as various other temples in China.

 Ancient synagogues in the Galilee area of Israel as well as in Masada.

 The Harimandir Sahib (Golden Temple) in India.

 The Gift of Life: The next level builds upon the 19 (7 + 12 = 19) interlocking circles of the Flower of Life by adding another “ring” of 18 interlocking circles

 This ring of 18 circles represents an 18-year cycle used to predict lunar and solar eclipses.

-By adding these 18 circles to the 19 circles in the Flower of Life a total of 37 circles appear.
+By adding these 18 circles to the 19 circles in the Flower of Life, a total of 37 circles appears.

 Fruit of Life: To arrive at the Fruit of Life pattern (full version), we must add a second ring